martinguillot/dqm-hist-webpage/README.md

-# Making a Webpage from DQM Histograms
+# Webpages from DQM Histograms
-Code to dump histograms from DQM RelVal datasets on a webpage.
+Script to dump histograms from DQM RelVal datasets on a webpage.

 ## Requirements